fkohl04/framework-performance/README.md

 depending on the daytime.
 For example, if you are processing transaction data, you will probably have a peak in your requests rates during lunchtime.
 How good are our frameworks at withstanding such peaks in the requests rate?

-The Gatling client will call each service one after another starting with 100 users over three minutes.
+The Gatling client calls each service one after another starting with 100 users over three minutes.
 If the rate of successful calls is greater than 90% the test will be repeated with user count raised by 100 until the service gets unresponsive.
 For further details please the [script that executes the load test](https://github.com/fkohl04/framework-performance/blob/main/performancetest/runTillFailure.sh)